Jessica Martin (actor)

-Jessica Martin (born 25 August 1962) is an English actress, singer, and illustrator.
+Jessica Cecelia Anna Maria Martin (born 25 August 1962) is an English actress, singer, and illustrator.
 Specialising as an impressionist, her television roles have included Spitting Image, Copy Cats and two series with Bobby Davro.
 She featured as the werewolf Mags in the 1988 Doctor Who serial The Greatest Show in the Galaxy, and provided the voice of the Queen in the 2007 Doctor Who Christmas special, "Voyage of the Damned".

 On stage, Martin starred with Gary Wilmot in the West End show Me and My Girl for two years at the Adelphi Theatre and then on a national tour.
 She went on to play leading musical roles including Mabel in the 1996 production of Mack and Mabel at the Piccadilly Theatre, Nellie Forbush in South Pacific, Mrs Lovett in Sweeney Todd, Norma Desmond in Sunset Boulevard and the Lady of the Lake in the national tour of Spamalot.
 Her autobiography, as a graphic novel, Life Drawing: A Life Under Lights, was published in 2019.